Baagsma/PBQA/examples/README.md

 ### Examples and History Caveat
 While using both `n_examples` and `n_hist` at once in a query should lead to a valid call, using both parameters is not recommended.
 The way the entries are currently formatted makes no distinction between examples and history, the history merely being appended after the examples.
 This may lead to unexpected behavior and poorer response quality.
 This is a known issue that will be addressed in a future update.

-One way of solving this issue is to manually retrieve the history from the database and pass as an external component to the LLM.
+One way of solving this issue is to manually retrieve the history from the database and pass as it to the LLM as part of the input.
 This way, the history can be formatted and filtered as needed before being passed to the LLM.

 ## Filtering
 Any additional keyword arguments passed to the `llm.ask()` method are used to filter the examples provided to the LLM.